 Another good reason for putting a vet visit on the priority list is to establish an important connection, something that the American Veterinary Medical Association (AVMA) calls the VCPR, for Veterinary-Client-Patient Relationship.
 This exists, according to AVMA, when “your veterinarian knows your pet well enough to be able to diagnose and treat any medical conditions your animal develops.”
 The only way to establish this is by visiting the office, so the vet gets to know what is normal for your dog, and what might be signifying an illness.
 These wellness visits will continue throughout your dog’s life, in much the same way as many humans go in for annual checkups, even if they are feeling fine.

-Puppy’s First Vet Visit
+Your Puppy’s First Vet Visit

 The best veterinarians have busy schedules, so if you know exactly when you’ll be picking your puppy up, call in advance to get a convenient appointment.
 Don’t wait until the last minute.

 You should also try to visit the clinic before your puppy comes home.
 Look around and see if you are at ease there, that the support staff seems friendly, and the facility is clean.
-Most vets will take time to chat with prospective clients.
-This can be very helpful, because it’s important that you are comfortable enough with this individual to ask questions.
+Most vets will take the time to chat with prospective clients.
+This can be very helpful because it’s important that you are comfortable enough with this individual to ask questions.
 You will have lots of them when your new pup comes home and you want someone who will treat your concerns with respect.

-Also find out about the clinic’s after-hours set up.
+Also, find out about the clinic’s after-hours setup.
 One great truth about life with puppies is that emergencies rarely pop up from 9 to 5.
 Know what to do in the case your puppy gets an ear infection in the middle of the night, and that includes making plans for transportation to the facility.

-What Happens During Puppy’s First Vet Visit
+What Happens During The First Vet Visit

 During your puppy’s first visit, the vet should: